 If you're looking for information on European royal families, check out the following resources:

-- The University of Hull gives exhaustive information on the British royal family and nearly every other royal family in the western world due to intermarriages between these families.
+- BBC gives exhaustive information on the British royal family and nearly every other royal family in the western world due to intermarriages between these families.

 - Almanach de Gotha is a registry of the reigning and formerly-reigning imperial and royal sovereign houses and the non-sovereign princely and ducal houses of Europe, together with the complete listing of the imperial nobility of the Holy Roman Empire.